 Cathy was born and raised in Southern Alberta.
 She moved with her family to Red Deer in 2010.
 Her professional background is in administration and accounts receivable in the private sector.
 She has been a volunteer board member with the Red Deer Community Band Society since 2015.
 Cathy thoroughly enjoys supporting other non-profit organizations in Red Deer along with the Royals membership.
 She is a new member to the CASASC admin team as is truly honoured to put her skills to work in support of the larger community in Central Alberta.
 She is excited to join the team and expand her awareness of the services and supports the Centre offers the region.

 Erin is a recent graduate from the University of Calgary with a degree in psychology.
 After spending seven years at the Alberta Children’s Hospital in Calgary as a Medical Laboratory Assistant, Erin decided to switch gears and return to Central Alberta to pursue a career in the helping profession.
 While gaining experience in the event industry as well as the private educational system, Erin joined the CASASC team in 2018 on a volunteer basis.
 She became a part of the administration team in early 2020 and is excited to expand her knowledge and improve her skills in a new environment.
 She is currently the team lead of the in-hospital support team.

 Sarah has a degree in professional communication and a diploma in journalism.
 Her background includes working as a journalist and editor in Central Alberta, administration and supporting not-for-profits in fundraising, event management, public relations and communications.
-She has been on the CASASC team for over 2.5 years and enjoys supporting a dynamic team and worthwhile cause.
+She has been on the CASASC team for over three years and enjoys supporting a dynamic team and worthwhile cause.